slp-laboratory/slp-laboratory.github.io/_pages/about_the_lab.md

 ---

 ## History
- - Two masters student joined the Lab.
+ - Two masters students joined the Lab (2024/3).
- - Speech and Langauge Processing Lab. was created in March 2024 at Korea University.
+ - Speech and Langauge Processing Lab. was created in March 2024 at Korea University (2024/3).